idealwhite/tdanet/README.md

 - To view training results and loss plots, run ```python -m visdom.server``` and copy the URL [http://localhost:8097](http://localhost:8097).
 - Training models will be saved under the **./checkpoints** folder.
 - The more training options can be found in **./options** folder.
-- **Suggestion:** use mask type 0 1 2 3 for CUB dataset and 0 1 2 4 for COCO dataset and train more than 2000 epochs.
+- **Suggestion:** use mask type 0 1 2 3 for CUB dataset and 0 1 2 4 for COCO dataset.
+Train more than 2000 epochs for CUB and 200 epochs for COCO.

 ## Evaluation Demo
 Test